Ten examples to set image by CSS background image property

 The background-image property of CSS should be used if this is part of the design and not the content.
 The images are small and or supposed to repeat.
 You can mix small images with CSS3 properties.

 If images are for the content and it has some semantic meanings then you should use the <img> tag to include images in your web page.
-You can use alt and title tags in <img> tag that are important for SEO purpose to convey the meanings to search engines as well.
+You can use alt and title tags in <img> tag that are important for SEO purposes to convey the meanings to search engines as well.

 If you want to include images if web pages are printed, by default, then you should use <img> tag.